lifebottle/Tales-of-Legendia-Undub/README.md

 # Tales-of-Legendia-Undub

-There are currently three patches available with this repository:
+There are currently four patches available with this repository:

 ToL-ReUndub_1.2.7z
 This is a complete Undub of Tales of Legendia with the original Japanese voices restored for the second half of the game

-ToL-Pundub_1.0.7z
+ToL-Pundub_1.1.7z

-This is the Partial Undub of Tales of Legendia with the original Japanese voices restored for the second half of the game while retaining the English Dub for the first half of the game, in cutscenes and during combat
+This is the Partial Undub of Tales of Legendia with the original Japanese voices restored for the second half of the game while retaining the English Dub for the first half of the game, in cutscenes and during combat.
+This version fixes the crash in the Oresoren Village

 ToL-ReUndub-Fix.7z
 This can be used to update your existing copy of Tales of Legendia ReUndub v1.1 to v1.2 without requiring the download and reapplication of the much larger patch

+ToL-PunFix.7z
+This can be used to update your existing copy of Tales of Legendia PunDub v1.0 to v1.1 without requiring the download and reapplication of the much larger patch

 Credits:
 - The Original Undub Team